-It’s evident that gold prices can swing either way, so it’s important to keep an eye on economic statistics, particularly U.S. interest rates, which directly impact gold market prices.
+Gold prices can swing either way, so it’s essential to monitor economic statistics, particularly U.S. interest rates, which directly impact gold market prices.
 You should go “long,” which means buy if you believe gold prices will climb.
 However, you should go “short” or sell if you think gold prices are more likely to decline.

 Traders that correctly predict the market move profit in multiples of the number of CFD units traded.
 If you get it incorrectly, you will lose money if the price movement goes against you.

 Risks of CFD Trading